truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLISessions.md

 {{< expand "Displaying session creation dates" "v" >}}

 #### Description
 The `created_at` command does not require entering properties or arguments.
 Enter the command, then press <kbd>Enter</kbd>.
 The command returns a table showing the creation date and time of each session.
 The rows of the table are relative to the rows returned from the `sessions` command.

 #### Usage

-From the CLI Auth namespace prompt, enter:
+From the CLI prompt, enter:

 ` auth sessions created_at`

 {{< expand "Command Example" "v" >}}
 ```
-auth> sessions created_at
+auth sessions created_at
 +---------------------------+
 | created_at                |
 +---------------------------+